openethereum/openethereum.github.io/Setup.md

 ## Building using Docker

 Docker is great for making sure differences between operating systems, distributions, installations and build environments don't get in the way of coding fun.
-For this quick start, we'll just use docker to set up a minimal Ubuntu installation and take it from there.
+For this quick start, we'll use docker to set up a minimal Ubuntu installation and take it from there.
 However, you don't need Docker - similar instructions can be used to get things working on pretty much any Linux installation or a Mac Homebrew system, just don't come complaining if it doesn't work for you on some niche distribution (Arch, I'm looking at you!) or *nix with 6 months of cruft caking it up.
-Rather, get the docker image working and then figure out what the differences are.
+Instead, get the docker image working and then figure out what the differences are.

 *NOTE*: Ensure you have docker to begin with.